TrashUwU/PokeAssistant/README.md

 - Can be hosted 24/7 on cloud or on PC
 - Auto-updates code
 - Uses AI to identify Pokémons
+- 85% Accuracy because of small dataset, how much do you expect from free REPLIT?
 - Returns 1-3 Pokémons as prediction
 - Pins good spawns
 - DMs you, if your Shiny Hunt Pokémon spawns